 Test 15 : User searches for a specific category.
 All items tagged with that category display in the results.

 Test 16 : User searches for a specific product.
 Correct product (including all variations) shows in the results.

-Test 17 : User searches on a specific product filter – e.g. size, weight, colour.
-All products which match that filter are displayed.
+Test 17 : User searches with a specific product filter. e.g. size, weight, colour.
+Results display all products which match that filter

-Test 18 : User searches on a shopping experience term – e.g. contact, shipping terms, privacy.
-The correct page is displayed.
+Test 18 : User searches on a shopping experience term. e.g. contact, shipping terms, privacy.
+Results display the correct page

-Test 19 : User enters a term known to NOT be included on the site – the search results display 0 results.
+Test 19 : User enters a term known to NOT be included on the site.
+The search results display zero results.

 Footer navigation bar tests